bubcass/ml-pq-headings/README.md

 # Automated Classification of Parliamentary Questions

-This repository contains a proof-of-concept system for automatically assigning official thematic headings to Parliamentary Questions (PQs) using supervised machine learning.
+This repository contains a proof-of-concept system for automatically assigning official thematic labels (question headings) to parliamentary questions (PQs) using supervised machine learning.

 ## What’s included